 Q: How scale-able is the SmartNode system, how many nodes can be connected to a Gateway?

 A: The number of SmartNodes per gateway is limited by the required network speed in the application.
-For low speed monitoring requirements, up to 50 SmartNodes can be connected to a SmartNode-Gateway, or up to 200 to a SmartPower PRO Gateway.
-For control and automation with real-time requirements, the maximum number ranges between 30-100 SmartNodes and needs to be calculated based on the required maximum latency.
+For low speed monitoring requirements, up to 30 SmartNodes can be connected to a SmartNode-Gateway.
+For control and automation with real-time requirements, the maximum number ranges between 1-20 SmartNodes and needs to be calculated based on the required maximum latency.
 To achieve larger networks, say 500-1000 SmartNodes, you will need multiple Gateways, networked to each other via the internet, WiFi, 3G/4G LTE, or where internet is not available, Zigbee network bridging with data buffering in each gateway.

 For further information on network topologies and expected latency, please contact our engineering team about your application to discuss the details.

 Q: What is the network speed for the SmartNode with Zigbee Mesh Network Protocol and Daytech's ControlMesh protocol and API's?
 What factors effect wireless mesh network latency?